 We’ve got a whole lot of fun workshops and classes that we think dads will love!
 From painting elephants to churning out a leather wallet, we’ve got all the deets in our guide to workshops for adults.
 Prefer to do something altruistic with your time (and hands)?
 We’ve also got some volunteering options for you to choose from.

-Being an adult is hard… There’s no better way to let out all that pent-up tension than by smashing some things!
+Being a dad (and an adult in general) can be hard at times… There’s no better way to let it all go than by smashing some things!
 Pop over to The Fragment Room, put on your protective gear, choose your choice of weapon, and proceed to get rid of all those inner frustrations.
 Break glasses, plates, vases… even electronic appliances!
 Axe Factor is another place to let everything out.
 Don’t worry, there are ‘axe-perts’ on hand to ensure that everything is safe and fun.
 We say don’t bring the younglings along – just make this one a date night (or day) thing!

-11. Up the adrenaline and conquer some challenges
+15. Up the adrenaline and conquer some challenges in an escape room

-Challenge pops to a series of walls ranging from easy peasy to tricky trickster at Clip ‘N Climb.
-Let’s see who scrambles up to the top first and fastest (our money is on the kids).
-There’s Laser Quest next door for an extra dose of challenge.
-Looking for something a little more challenging?
-Putting kiddo’s brain into gear is always high on our agenda, and we think your mini-escapologists and their dad will love flexing their best Houdini skills and conquering an Escape Room.
+Putting kiddo’s brain into gear is always high on our agenda, and we think your mini-escapologists and their dad will love flexing their best Houdini skills and conquering an escape room.

-All that Father’s Day fare may have worn dad out to the point of being able to do nothing more than sit with his feet up with a beer.
-Treat dad to a Gold Class cinema ticket – there are lots of great family blockbusters hitting the silver screen right now!
-How about letting pops relive his younger days by watching Top Gun: Maverick?
+All that Father’s Day fare may have worn Dad out to the point of being able to do nothing more than sit with his feet up with a beer.
+Treat Dad to a Gold Class cinema ticket – there are lots of great family blockbusters hitting the silver screen right now!

-At home ideas for Father’s Day 2022 in Singapore
+At-home ideas for Father’s Day 2023 in Singapore